Taylor County, Wisconsin: History

 Logging began in the late 1850s.
-Loggers came from Cortland County, New York, Carroll County, New Hampshire, Orange County, Vermont and Down East Maine in what is now Washington County, Maine and Hancock County, Maine.
-These were "Yankee" migrants, that is to say they were descended from the English Puritans who had settled New England during the 1600s.
-As a result of this heritage many of the towns in Taylor County are named after towns in New England such as Chelsea which is named after Chelsea, Vermont and Westboro which is named after Westborough, Massachusetts.
-Medford was named after Medford, Massachusetts.
-Loggers came up the rivers and floated pine logs out in spring and early summer log drives, down the Big Rib River into the Wisconsin River, down the Black River to the south, and west down the Jump and the Yellow River into the Chippewa.
+Loggers came up the rivers and floated white pine logs out in spring and early summer log drives, down the Big Rib River into the Wisconsin River, down the Black River to the south, and west down the Jump and the Yellow River into the Chippewa.
+Log-drives continued until around 1900, when the easy-to-float white pine was dwindling.

-In 1872 and 73 the Wisconsin Central Railroad built its line up through Stetsonville, Medford, Whittlesey, Chelsea, and Westboro, with a spur to Rib Lake, on its way to Ashland.
+In 1872 and 1873, the Wisconsin Central Railroad built its line up through the forest that would become Medford on its way to Ashland.
+The Wisconsin Central's financiers were from Boston, and they named stations at Medford, Chelsea and Westboro after towns in Massachusetts.
 To finance building this line, the U.S. Government gave the railroad half the land, the odd-numbered sections, of a good share of the county.
-The railroad began to haul out the trees that didn't float well.
+The railroad began to haul out the logs that didn't float well.
 Most early settlement was along this railroad, with few settlers in the west or east ends of the county even by the 1890s.

-In 1875 Taylor County with its current boundaries was carved out of the larger Chippewa, Lincoln and Clark counties and a bit of Marathon, with the county seat at Medford.
+In 1875, Taylor County with its current boundaries was carved out of the larger Chippewa, Lincoln and Clark counties and a bit of Marathon, with the county seat at Medford.
 The county was probably named for Wisconsin's governor at the time, William Robert Taylor.
-At the time virtually all of Taylor County's inhabitants were Yankee migrants from New England, which influenced the naming of the county, as William Robert Taylor was from Connecticut of English descent.
 It was initially divided into four towns—Westboro, Chelsea, Medford and Little Black—each stretching the width of the county.